aaronmkwong/Python-Cellular-Automaton/README.md

 100 matrices (generations) of 100 x 100 dimensions store values of 1 (alive) or 0 (dead) based on an initial condition and the application of the rules of Game of Life.

-(1) Any live cell with two or three live neighbours lives on to the next generation (2) Any live cell with fewer than two live neighbours dies, as if by underpopulation (3) Any live cell with more than three live neighbours dies, as if by overpopulation (4) Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction
+(1) Any live cell with two or three live neighbours lives on to the next generation/n (2) Any live cell with fewer than two live neighbours dies, as if by underpopulation/n (3) Any live cell with more than three live neighbours dies, as if by overpopulation/n (4) Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction

 The matplot visualizations of each matrix are saved as .png files and then used to generate a .gif file.